worldsoop/.github/profile/README.md

 ## Building more realistic environments for machine learning systems

 Welcome to the **WorldsOOp software ecosystem**!
 Our goal here is to create more realistic environments for machine learning systems to train on and test themselves against.
-The core motivations for (and design ideas behind) this software stack originate from this open source book: [Worlds Of Observation](https://umbralcalc.github.io/worlds-of-observation/).
+The core motivations for (and design ideas behind) this software stack originate from this open source book: [Worlds of Observation](https://umbralcalc.github.io/worlds-of-observation/).

 _State observation is not easy._